7 Reasons Every Kid Should Grow Up with a Big Dog

 Large dogs are loving and loyal

 Like many of their smaller brothers and sisters, large dogs are very loyal to their people.
 Mastiffs, for example, are an XL breed (males can weigh upward of 200 pounds!) that have been bred to protect families.
 “Centuries of breeding have made them hard-wired to love women and children,” says Flaim.
 She’s known mastiffs that respond to the sound of a kid in distress—even on TV!
 Another XL breed, the Leonberger, has been bred for nearly 200 years to be “impressively sized yet gentle family companions,” says Flaim.
 Similarly, Newfoundlands were bred to rescue drowning humans, “so they are very people focused and tolerant, too.”
 Knowing the history and function of the breed you are considering—and making sure you find a reputable breeder, if you are purchasing a dog—can help match you and your family with a dog that’s right for you.
-Plus: Test your knowledge of dog breeds with this quiz!

 Big dogs have surprising self-control